-Pulse shooting trial: Testimony continues in Noor Salman case
+Friend's mother testifies her son was in DC, not having dinner with Pulse gunman

 Enriquez testified that Salman made statements indicating she knew there was going to be an attack on Pulse.

-Enriquez aslo testified that Salman provided three written statements during the 4½-hour interview.
+Enriquez also testified that Salman provided three written statements during the 4½-hour interview.
 He said he wrote the statements because she was too nervous to do so.

 Later, Salman's defense team tried to poke holes in the agent's testimony.